servicebinding/spec/README.md

 Binding is requested by the consuming application, or an entity on its behalf such as the [Runtime Component Operator](https://github.com/application-stacks/runtime-component-operator), via a custom resource that is applied in the same cluster where an implementation of this specification resides.

-Since the reference implementation for most of this specification is the [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) we will be using the `ServiceBindingRequest` CRD, which resides in [this folder](https://github.com/redhat-developer/service-binding-operator/tree/master/deploy/crds).
+Since the reference implementation for most of this specification is the [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator) we will be using the `ServiceBinding` CRD, which resides in [this folder](https://github.com/redhat-developer/service-binding-operator/tree/master/deploy/crds).

 **Temporary Note**
-To ensure a better fit with the specification a few modifications have been proposed to the `ServiceBindingRequest` CRD:
+To ensure a better fit with the specification a few modifications have been proposed to the `ServiceBinding` CRD:
 * A modification to its API group, to be independent from OpenShift. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/364))
-* A simplification of its CRD name to `ServiceBinding`. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/365))
+* A simplification of its CRD name to `ServiceBinding` (we are already using this name in the spec). ([ref](https://github.com/redhat-developer/service-binding-operator/issues/365))
 * Renaming `customEnvVar` to `dataMapping`. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/356#issuecomment-595943295))
 * Allowing for the `application` selector to be omitted, for the cases where another Operator owns the deployment. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/296))
 * Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/355))